shohamy7/ObservabilityOnboarding/learning/observability/part2.md

 ## Action Items

-1. Write a detailed presentation about Metrics, Logs & Traces describing their role in Observability system.
+1. Write a detailed presentation about Metrics, Logs & Traces describing their role in an "observable" system.
-2. Explain in depth a use case for Metrics, Logs & Traces.
+2. Explain in depth the use case for Metrics, Logs & Traces.
 3. Explain the differences between the three of them.
 4. Explain what is log correlation.